How to use Segment events to power Knock

 Enabling Identify events

-To enable handling of identify events, open the settings for the source in the environment.
+To enable the handling of identify events, open the settings for the source in the environment.
 You can then enable or disable handling identify events accordingly.

 A screenshot of how to toggle Knock handling Segment identify calls